 It must be an allergy as the symptoms increase after my dog has been walking on grass – right?

 Not so.
 Again this is something I hear frequently.
-Symptoms can indeed get worse when the dog has been exercised in a grassed area, but this is because the exercise of the walk is aggravating the spinal muscle tension.
+Symptoms can indeed get worse when the dog has been exercised in a grassed area, but this is because the exercise itself is aggravating the spinal muscle tension.
 As with any muscle strain, exercise initially makes it feel better, but boy do you pay the price afterwards!
-It is during the rest period immediately after the walk that the spinal muscles begin to spasm, causing the sensation changes - thus the licking or nibbling begins.
+It is during the rest period immediately after the walk that the spinal muscles begin to spasm, causing the sensation changes – thus the licking or nibbling begins.
 Too often we assume it is related to the grass or another allergen in the environment.

 How Can I Tell the Difference?

 One simple way to check the condition of the spinal muscles is to use your thumb and forefinger, one each side of the spinal vertebrae.
 Starting from the above the shoulder blades, begin running your fingers down each side of the spine with a medium to firm pressure.
 As your fingers slide down, note any tension or inflammation.
 You will often notice the muscles flinch or jump if you get to an area of pain.
 Your dog may also sit or move to avoid pressure in a painful area.
 All of these reactions will indicate muscle tension and may well be the root cause of the problem.